 Certain vitamins, minerals, and other substances are known to contribute to heart health.
 You can support your healthy lifestyle by considering supplementing your diet with concentrated formulations of these substances.
 Remember, you can’t “out supplement” a lifestyle problem — but supplements can help:

-- Vitamin D3 Vitamin D - Might help heart health, although recent research showed that supplementation does not appear to reduce the risk of a cardiovascular event.
+- Vitamin D3: Vitamin D might help heart health.
+However, research shows that supplementation does not appear to reduce the risk of a cardiovascular event.
 Vitamin D has many other benefits to systems that can indirectly help heart health - like immune and bone health.
 A level of 60-80 ng/mL (taken through a vitamin D test) is considered adequate.

-- Fiber - Psyllium fiber can be important to help regulate cholesterol levels, among other bodily functions.
-The best way to get it is from eating food high in fiber—vegetables, tubers, legumes, and fruits—but if your diet has been light on fiber, a supplement may help.
+- Fiber: Psyllium fiber can help regulate cholesterol levels, among other bodily functions.
+The best way to get it is by eating fiber-rich foods like vegetables, tubers, legumes and fruits, but if your diet has been light on fiber, a supplement may help.